mark-watson/Java-AI-Book/manuscript/reasoning.md

     (defrelation parent-of ((?p1 parent) (?p2 person)))
 ~~~~~~~~

 Here I have defined two concepts: person and parent.
-Note that we have a hierarchy of concept types here: the parent is a more specific concept type than the person concept.
+Note that we have a hierarchy of concept types: the parent is a more specific concept type than the person concept.
 All instances that are parents are also of type person.
 The relation parent-of links a parent concept to a person
 concept.

 We will learn more about basic PowerLoom functionality in the next two sections as we use PowerLoom in an interactive session and when we embed PowerLoom in a Java example program.